-The Technology Information Center for Administrative Leadership (TICAL) and Steve Hargadon are pleased to announce the second virtual and worldwide School Leadership Summit, Thursday, March 27th, 2014.
-This free conference will be held online and will be a unique chance to participate in a collaborative global conversation on school leadership with presentations by your peers.
-It is being co-chaired by Steve Hargadon, whose virtual educational conferences had over 100,000 attendee logins last year.
+The Technology Information Center for Administrative Leadership (TICAL) and Steve Hargadon are pleased to announce the second annual School Leadership Summit, Wednesday, March 26th - Friday March 28th.
+This free world-wide conference will be held online and will be a unique chance to participate in a collaborative global conversation on school leadership with presentations by your peers.
+It is being co-chaired by Steve Hargadon, whose virtual educational conferences had over 100,000 attendee log-ins last year.

 To be kept informed of the latest conference news and updates, please join the Admin 2.0 network and conference website at http://www.schoolleadershipsummit.com.
 Follow summit discussions on Twitter as well at #ticalsls14.
-Conference strands (aligned to the internationally-recognized ISTE National Education Technology Standards for Administrators) will include the leadership topics:
+Conference strands (aligned to the internationally-recognized ISTE Standards for Administrators) will include the leadership topics:

 There is no cost to attend.
 Instructions and the schedule of sessions are here.